 President's Panel:" Pathways and Partnerships": Beth Armseth, Principal, Lakeview Technology Academy; Dr. Bob Meyer, Chancellor UW-Stout; Clark Coco, Dean Washburn Tech, KS; and Al Bunshaft, SVP Global Initiatives, Dassault Systemes, Americas.

 4 hour workshops at different Gateway sites

-There are 5 technical Pathway workshops: Transportation; Mechatronics, Healthcare, IT and Sustainable energy; there is one workshop the "Gateway Pathway" Conference attendees can select the tour and workshop or a tour that is different than the workshop topic.
+There are 5 technical Pathway workshops: Transportation; Mechatronics, Healthcare, IT and Sustainable energy.
+Each will include a presentation on the "Gateway Pathway" --how Gateway works with business, industry and the community.
+Conference attendees can select the tour and workshop or a tour that is different than the workshop topic.
 Some workshops will award a certificate.

 HOTELS--ask for ATEA conference rate

 Hampton Inn Kenosha